Skip to main content

 Punjene Paprike

-Bell peppers stuffed with minced meat and rice, slow-cooked in tomato sauce.
-Comfort food at its finest.
+Bell peppers stuffed with minced meat and rice, then simmered in tomato sauce.
+Plain, filling home cooking.

 Seafood Risotto